soracom/soracom-cli/README.md

 - just works by copying the cross-compiled binary file into the target environment.
 There is no need to build an environment or solve dependencies.

-- constructs a request based on the specified argument and calls the SORACOM API.
+- constructs a request based on the specified arguments and calls the SORACOM API.
 Response (JSON) from the API is output directly to standard output.
   - This makes it easier to process the output of the soracom command and pass it to another command

 - supports bash completion.
 Please write the following line in .bashrc etc